Extended Goldman symplectic structure in Fock-Goncharov coordinates: SL(2)

 To prove the first statement, namely, that \eqref{PBDirac} coincides with the Goldman bracket, we recall that the result of \cite{AM} says that the form \eqref{omegamu}, being restricted to the leaves $\mu_v=$const, gives the symplectic structure on the symplectic leaf of the Goldman bracket.
 With this we have shown that: \begin{enumerate} \item The bracket \eqref{PBDirac} has the same Casimirs as the Goldman bracket and hence the same symplectic leaves; \item It coincides with the Goldman bracket on each symplectic leaf. \end{enumerate} These two facts imply that \eqref{PBDirac} coincides with the Goldman bracket. \QED

-\begin{remark}\rm The Poisson tensor ${\mathbb P}_G$ (\ref{PBDirac}) coincides (up to a multiplicative constant) with the Weil-Petersson Poisson tensor $P_{WP}$ given by the formula (73) of the paper by V.Fock \cite{Fock1} (given there without detailed proof).
-The expression for the Weil-Petersson symplectic form in terms of $\lambda$-length coordinates was given by R.Penner in Th.A.2 of \cite{Penner}; his expression is different from our formula (\ref{omegamu}) for $\Omega_{\boldsymbol \mu}$ since it's written in terms of different coordinates (the coordinates $\zeta_e$ in the $SL(2,\R)$ case are logarithms of shear coordinates while Penner's formula is written in terms of $\lambda$-lengths). \end{remark}
+\begin{remark}\rm Algebraically, the Poisson tensor ${\mathbb P}_G$ (\ref{PBDirac}) coincides (up to a multiplicative constant) with the Weil-Petersson Poisson tensor $P_{WP}$ given by the formula (73) of the paper by V.Fock \cite{Fock1} {(given there without detailed proof; for the published proof we refer to App.B of the paper by L.Chekhov \cite{Chekhov07}).
+The expression for the Weil-Petersson symplectic form in terms of $\lambda$-length coordinates was given by R.Penner in Th.A.2 of \cite{Penner} (see also \cite{Penner1}); his expression is different from our formula (\ref{omegamu}) for $\Omega_{\boldsymbol \mu}$ since it's written in terms of different coordinates (the coordinates $\zeta_e$ in the $SL(2,\R)$ case are logarithms of shear coordinates while Penner's formula is written in terms of $\lambda$-lengths).
+In case of Riemann surfaces with holes and bordered cusps the formula analogous to (\ref{omegamu}) was found recently and independently of this paper in \cite{Chekhov20}.} \end{remark}

-\br\rm Up to the overall factor of $4$, the Dirac Poisson bracket \eqref{PBDirac} can be expressed as the canonical Poisson bracket \cite{GekhtmanShapiro} associated to the following quiver; place a node on each edge $e\in {\bf E}(\Sigma_0)$ and triangulate the surface as shown in Fig.\ref{quiver} and Fig.\ref{SL2cherry}.
+\br\rm Up to the overall factor of $4$, the Dirac Poisson bracket \eqref{PBDirac} can be expressed as the canonical Poisson bracket \cite{GekhtmanShapiro} associated to the following quiver: place a node on each edge $e\in {\bf E}(\Sigma_0)$ and triangulate the surface as shown in Fig. \ref{quiver} and Fig. \ref{SL2cherry}.
 This appears to coincide with the Poisson structure introduced in \cite{FG}; in fact this coincidence is mentioned ibidem and on p.670 of \cite{FGbook}.
 We also point to \cite{ZheSun}, where the equivalence of the Goldman (degenerate, since it possesses Casimir functions) {\it Poisson structure} and the Poisson structure of \cite{FG} is shown for any $SL(n)$. \er